 Popular for its outstanding music scene, Nashville is the busy capital of the well-known US state of Tennessee.
 It is home to noteworthy music halls, prestigious country music venues, and various music events.
 It is also famous for being the Music City of USA.
 Just like its rich cultural celebrations, Nashville also features outstanding festivities for the holiday season.
 An illuminated winter wonderland, Christmas markets, Music City Winterfest, a grand Christmas tree lighting ceremony, and Reindeer Run Tube Park are just a few incredible events and attractions that showcase praiseworthy yuletide celebrations.
 So if you have plans to spend your winter vacation in a fascinating destination, opt for Nashville.
 Check out the best affordable Airbnbs and the top vacation rentals, and start planning your holiday trip.
-Keep reading to learn about some of the best things to do at Christmas in Nashville.
+Keep reading to learn about some of the best things to do at Christmas in Nashville, Tennessee.

 1. Let your belly ache with laughter at The Redneck Comedy Bus Tour